Decimal Odds | What Are Decimal Odds? How Do They Work?

 Cons

-• May be Unfamiliar
+• Unfamiliar to Many

 Some bettors may be unfamiliar with decimal odds, particularly if they are used to other formats such as fractional or American odds.
 This could lead to confusion and mistakes when placing bets.